Aliases for TBL1XR1 Gene

 This gene is a member of the WD40 repeat-containing gene family and shares sequence similarity with transducin (beta)-like 1X-linked (TBL1X).
 The protein encoded by this gene is thought to be a component of both nuclear receptor corepressor (N-CoR) and histone deacetylase 3 (HDAC 3) complexes, and is required for transcriptional activation by a variety of transcription factors.
 Mutations in these gene have been associated with some autism spectrum disorders, and one finding suggests that haploinsufficiency of this gene may be a cause of intellectual disability with dysmorphism.
 Mutations in this gene as well as recurrent translocations involving this gene have also been observed in some tumors. [provided by RefSeq, Mar 2016]

 GeneCards Summary for TBL1XR1 Gene

-TBL1XR1 (Transducin (Beta)-Like 1 X-Linked Receptor 1) is a Protein Coding gene.
-Diseases associated with TBL1XR1 include leukemia, acute promyelocytic.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include transcription corepressor activity and protein N-terminus binding.
+TBL1XR1 (TBL1X Receptor 1) is a Protein Coding gene.
+Diseases associated with TBL1XR1 include Pierpont Syndrome and Mental Retardation, Autosomal Dominant 41.
+Among its related pathways are Chromatin organization and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include transcription regulatory region DNA binding and histone binding.
 An important paralog of this gene is TBL1X.

 F-box-like protein involved in the recruitment of the ubiquitin/19S proteasome complex to nuclear receptor-regulated transcription units.
 Plays an essential role in transcription activation mediated by nuclear receptors.
 Probably acts as integral component of the N-Cor corepressor complex that mediates the recruitment of the 19S proteasome complex, leading to the subsequent proteasomal degradation of N-Cor complex, thereby allowing cofactor exchange, and transcription activation.